-And, while many of our Haiti experiences have reshaped our thoughts about faith, and Haiti and ministry, (and about blogging on the interweb) the words above are still true.
+And, while many of our experiences have reshaped our thoughts about faith, and Haiti and ministry, (and about blogging) the words above are still true.

-We also share the random, inconsequential, mundane and unusual things that happen in our lives.
+We also will share the random, inconsequential, mundane and unusual things that happen in our lives.
 We love that you're here.
 We love that you're reading.
 We know some days you're like, "Say something would you?!??!!?"
-Because things can get pretty fluffy at times.
+Because things can get pretty fluffy.
 Many times you probably wish we would shut up about our kids.
 We get that too.
 We're so fond of them though!

 Truth be told, we keep this blog for many reasons.
 Some selfish, some not.
+I would never ever journal in the traditional sense of the word.
+I cannot read my own handwriting and I just wouldn't do it.
 This is my journal.
 This is a history I can leave my children and their children.